Fall Plantings Build Pollinator Habitats in Concord

 But as temperatures heat up and irregular seasonal shifts become more common with climate change, local monarchs are facing damaged or lost habitats.
 These issues have contributed to their alarming population decline of more than 95% since researchers began tracking their migration in the 1980s.

-Declining pollinator populations also extend beyond monarchs to other insects and small mammals that help pollinate native plants to reproduce seeds, fruits, and new plants.
-Common bee groups like Crotch’s bumble bee have faced a similar population decline of nearly 98% over the past decade because of deteriorating habitat conditions.
+Declining pollinator populations also extend beyond monarchs to other insects and small mammals that help pollinate native plants to produce seeds, fruits, and new plants.
+Common bee species like Crotch’s bumble bee have faced a similar population decline of nearly 98% over the past decade because of deteriorating habitat conditions.
 Likewise, scientists at Washington State University are projecting that up to 70% of honeybee colonies in the United States could be lost this year, despite the plethora of benefits they provide for agricultural production.

 “There are many rewarding aspects of pollinator conservation work, but I’d say the most inspiring is when we get to teach and empower [others] to plant native plants,” says Lisa Damerel, the district’s watershed conservation manager.